 We regularly receive requests from members of the public, private organisations, charitable bodies and others to use land owned by us under licence for a variety of activities and events.
-Licences to use land for bonfires and firework displays will not be granted under any circumstances because of the risk and associated dangers to both the public and the land itself.
+We will not grant licences to use land for bonfires and firework displays under any circumstances because of the risk and associated dangers to both the public and the land itself.

 Typical requests considered include: